 - Priority may be given to the NRIs that are starting their IGF processes.

 Timeline and Application Form

-The Call for Applications is open for around two weeks until 20 March.
+The Call for Applications is open for two weeks until 28 March 2023.

 Please note that the estimated time for processing of the request is approximately two (2) months.